keonik/dev-portfolio/content/blog/upgrade-from-react-16-to-17.md

 ##### Other issues

-If you find an issue that hasn't been captured by the facebook/create-react-app team [here](https://github.com/facebook/create-react-app/issues) be a good open source developer and create an issue.
+If you find an issue that hasn't been captured by the Facebook Create-react-app team [here](https://github.com/facebook/create-react-app/issues) be a good open-source developer and create an issue.
 I had one where I was referencing an image under my `public/` directory in a sass file to use as a `background-image:...` reference when myself and others realized the public directory is no longer available.
 Read more on this issue [here](https://github.com/facebook/create-react-app/issues/9937)

 ## Migrating other projects

-For most cases you still would install the updates
+For most cases, you still would install the updates

 ```bash
 npm install react@17.0.0 react-dom@17.0.0
 ```

-After that you would lookup your specific platform.
+After that, you would look up your specific platform.
 Both webpack and babel have plugins to help with the fast refresh and JSX transform config.
-If you're using other setup's such as react-app-rewired or nextjs refer to their documentation to lookup how others are migrating.
-It's less common so I am not going to be able to stay up to date with the latest way to migrate.
+If you're using other setup's such as react-app-rewired or NextJS refer to their documentation to lookup how others are migrating.
+It's less common so I am not going to be able to stay up-to-date with the latest way to migrate.

 ![That is all folks.
 Thanks for tuning in](https://media2.giphy.com/media/Mp4hQy51LjY6A/giphy.gif?cid=6104955e97f054e33d0ddf8e0e9f32c3b6ad76176e3ed6b0&rid=giphy.gif)